MK-467-Woofya/gamification-tool/README.md

 Note: These containers can be referenced in terminal by their name.

 Also note: Depending on the version of docker compose installation, the general terminal command could either be `$ docker-compose` or `$ docker compose` with the former being the older version.

+Note: The React front end won't be able to access the endpoints in our API until we provide an API Key to the frontend client and since environment variables are processed at build time, we can't change the value in the frontend `.env` while it is still running.
+So the next steps in the *Setting up and accessing API backend* are necessary as we, assuming this is a fresh dev environment, need to migrate a new database to be able to generate and store an API Key and we need an admin user with permissions to generate that key.
+THis is done before spinning down the containers, updating the frontend `.env` and bringing up the containers again.

 ### Stop the container